MUTOR-2/ScienceOfMusic/example-unit.md

 You can divide your unit up into multiple files, for example, one containing the contents of each section.
-In order to do that, make a folder in the _units directory and give it a name that begins with an underscore.
-If you are working on unit 4, you could call it _04, for example.
-Let's say your unit consists of three sections, and they're all contained in their own files:
+In order to do that, make a folder in the directory for your unit and give it a name that begins with an underscore.
+Let's say you're working on unit 4, and you'd like to break it up into three files, you could organize them like this:
+_units/04/_sec1.md, _units/04/_sec2.md, _units/04/_sec3.md.
-_04/04S1.md, _04/04S2.md, and _04/04S3.md.
-Your entire 04.md file would then
-look like this (after the header):
+Your entire index.md file would then look like this (after the header):

 	{% raw %}
 	{% include unit_preamble.md %}

-	{% include_relative _04/04S1.md %}
+	{% include_relative _sec1.md %}

-	{% include_relative _04/04S2.md %}
+	{% include_relative _sec2.md %}

-	{% include_relative _04/04S3.md %}
+	{% include_relative _sec3.md %}
 	{% include unit_postamble.md %}
 	{% endraw %}